scrom/Experiments/README.md

 Minimum Viable Text Adventure" ("MVTA")**
 =======================================
-** *Now developed way beyond "minimum viable"*
+** *Now developed way beyond "minimum viable" **
-*This game was originally live and running at: http://mvta.herokuapp.com/*
+*This game was originally live and running at: http://mvta.herokuapp.com/ * *It will "shortly" be back up and live at https://mvta.io/  (!!!) *

 MVTA: March 2014 to Present day (2025).